 Main conference: the main conference took place from September 19 to 21st in Bamako.
 During these three days, researchers from Africa, Europe, and America shared their scientific findings covering most, if not all, aspects of human genetics.
 The opening ceremony was chaired by the Ministry of Higher Education and Research.
 In total, three keynote speakers, 15 invited speakers and 31 speakers selected via abstract review presented their work in seven sessions as follows: after the inaugural ceremony, Prof. Muntaser Ibrahim (Department of Molecular Biology, University of Khartoum, Sudan) gave the first keynote address on the topic of “Human genome as foreteller”.

 Population and non-communicable diseases: during this session, Prof Emile Chimusa (University of Cape Town, South Africa) described the opportunities and challenges of conducting genetic studies in admixed populations.
-How the diversity of the African population aided in discovery of some variants driving susceptibility for developing carotid intima and media thickness were presented by Mr. Palwende Romuald Boua (Institut de Recherche en Sciences de la Santé, Burkina Faso).
+How the diversity of the African population aided the discovery of some variants driving susceptibility for developing carotid intima and media thickness was presented by Mr Palwende Romuald Boua (Institut de Recherche en Sciences de la Santé, Burkina Faso).
 Other population-based studies indicated the difficulties existing in genetic and genomic research in the African context.

 Cancer and developmental genetics: the speakers developed themes including the role of genetics in growth disorders and the particular challenges in Africa (Prof Léon Mutesa, University of Rwanda, Rwanda).
 Dr Oumar Samassékou´s (USTTB, Mali) talk on “The 3D Nuclear Organization of Telomere as a Genomic Exploration Tool in Cancer” revealed that the 3D telomere profile can help differentiate pathological groups of cancers, predict progression-free survival and overall survival.